dportik/SuperCRUNCH/docs/Analysis_Overview.md

 ```
 python Relabel_Fasta.py -i bin/aligns_to_relabel/ -r species -s bin/subspecies_list.txt
 ```
-> Above command will relabel description lines using the taxon name, and will use the appropriate subspecies labels if they are present.
+> Above command will relabel description lines using the taxon name, and will use the appropriate subspecies labels from `subspecies_list.txt` if they are present in the records.
+Action is performed for all fasta files located in the `aligns_to_relabel/` directory.

 ```
 python Relabel_Fasta.py -i bin/aligns_to_relabel/ -r acc
 ```
 > Above command will relabel description lines using the accession number.
+Action is performed for all fasta files located in the `aligns_to_relabel/` directory.

 ```
 python Relabel_Fasta.py -i bin/aligns_to_relabel/ -r species_acc -s bin/subspecies_list.txt
 ```
-> Above command will relabel description lines using the taxon name plus accession number, and will use the appropriate subspecies labels if they are present.
+> Above command will relabel description lines using the taxon name plus accession number, and will use the appropriate subspecies labels from `subspecies_list.txt` if they are present in the records.
+Action is performed for all fasta files located in the `aligns_to_relabel/` directory.

 Depending on the relabeling strategy selected, one of the directories will be created with the following contents: